Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: Discussion and final remarks

+Clearly, this this assumption is not a necessary requirement of our proposed mechanism, and we could just as well have assumed a limiting current -- for example, the threshold current determined by Witten \cite{Witten85}, or the value suggested by the motion of the string network in the primordial magnetic field (c.f.
+Sec.
+II) -- and used this to determine the minimum time period over which the string--black hole system must survive intact.
+As noted in Sec.~\ref{Sect2.1}, for GUT-scale strings carrying the threshold current, the string--black hole system need only survive for $\sim 1000$ years.
+This allows our initial the assumption about the formation of the string--black hole system at, or close to, the epoch of string formation to be relaxed by many orders of magnitude.
+In our proposed mass-transfer mechanism, higher currents require shorter time-intervals and vice versa.

+In addition, we note that there are several viable scenarios able to realize the formation of a string--black hole system.
+These include the formation of: (a) chiral strings, emanating from an initially charged black hole, (b) Abelian-Higgs strings, emanating from an initially charged (or uncharged) black hole, in which charged fluid becomes trapped in the string core during the process of string formation via the usual Kibble mechanism, (c) hypothetical ÒregularizedÓ Abelian-Higgs strings, capable of supporting a zero mode, as suggested in \cite{Svetovoy:1997dk}, (d) string--black hole systems formed via the collision of monopoles/``beads" on cosmic necklaces \cite{Lake:2010qsa,CS_NECKLACE} and (e) string--black hole systems formed by the ÒsnappingÓ of a string \cite{string_PBH}.
+Current may also be generated spontaneously within the string network, even in the absence of an external field \cite{Peter:1993tm}, converting non-superconducting string--black hole systems into superconducting ones.

 In obtaining the present order of magnitude estimates for mass transfer from the string network to the SMBH, we have neglected the possible effects of the black hole's gravitational field on the energy transfer processes, as well as the gravitational field of the strings.
+Nonetheless, such effects could certainly play an important role in the energy transfer processes.
+Furthermore, standard accretion and merging processes may also have played an important role in the growth of the seed black holes.

+It is also important to remember that the strings are part of a network whose dynamics affects the lifetime(s) of the superconducting string sections connected to the seed black holes.
+We addressed this by considering the rate at which the network fragments into loops, which subsequently decay via gravitational and/or electromagnetic radiation.
+Since loop sizes must be comparable to, or less than, the correlation length of the network (which is time-dependent), our model requires loop lifetimes to be long enough for significant mass transfer to the string--pierced black hole to occur.
+However, no attempt was made to model the entire network as string--black hole system.
+Nonetheless, it must be noted that, if black holes do intersect with the network and grow linearly in time, as we have proposed, this in itself may significantly affect the network evolution.

-Nonetheless, such effects could certainly play an important role in the transfer processes.
-In addition, standard accretion and merging processes may also have played an important role in the growth of the seed black holes.
-A unified black hole growth process, including energy transfer from strings, accretion and black hole merging, could give a more realistic astrophysical description of the black hole mass dynamics during the early stages of the cosmological evolution.
+Thus, in order to truly test the viability of our proposed mechanism, it is necessary to construct analytical and/or numerical simulations of black hole accretion and mergers, for black holes connected to a superconducting string network.
+A unified black hole growth process, including energy transfer from strings, accretion and merging, could give a more realistic astrophysical description of the black hole mass dynamics during the early stages of the cosmological evolution.